invertase/react-native-firebase/docs/admob/european-user-consent.md

 The requested ad URL via the SDK will send a request with an additional parameter `&npa=1`, which will return a non-personalized ad.

->  The requestNonPersonalizedAdsOnly option can be applied to every supported ad format.

 ### Troubleshooting

 #### "Could not parse Event FE preflight response."